 “Thank you for this wonderful learning opportunity”

-Sarah Rakovshik, Consultant Cognitive Behaviour Psychotherapist, Acting Head of OCTC
+Sarah Rakovshik, Consultant Cognitive Behaviour Psychotherapist, Deputy Director of OCTC

 If you cancel more than 14 days prior to your booked event, we will refund your fee minus a charge of 15% to cover our administration costs.
 We regret that cancellations 14 days or less before the booked event cannot be refunded or changed/transferred.